VimalVikash-Sigamani/Store-Analysis-in-Excel/README.md

 ### Tools
 - Excel
+  - Data Cleaning
+  - Data Processing
+  - Data Analysis
-  	Data Cleaning, Data Analysis, Data Visualization
+  - Data Visualization

-### Data Cleaning/Preparation
+### Data Cleaning
-In the initial data preparation phase, we performed the following tasks
+During the initial data preparation phase, the following tasks were undertaken:
-1. Data corrections.
-2. Null values check.
-3. Data formatting.
+1. Correcting data errors.
+2. Checking for null values.
+3. Formatting the data.

-### Data Processing:
+### Data Processing
-1. Created new column 'Age Group' from 'Age' column using IFS formula in order to address business question.
-Categorized the customers as below
+1. The 'Age Group' column was generated from the 'Age' column using the IFS formula to address a specific business inquiry.
+Customers were categorized as follows:
-   - Age >= 50, then 'Senior'
+   - If Age is greater than or equal to 50, labeled as 'Senior'.
-   - Age >= 30, then 'Adult'
+   - If Age is greater than or equal to 30, labeled as 'Adult'.
-   - Age < 30, then 'Tennager'
+   - If Age is less than 30, labeled as 'Teenager'.
-2. Extracted only Month data from Date column in order to address business question.
+2. The Month data was extracted exclusively from the Date column to cater to a business query.

-### Exploratory Data Analysis (EDA)
-EDA involved in exploring the A/B test data to answer some questions, such as:
-1. What was the conversion rate of all users?
-2. What is the user conversion rate for the control and treatment groups?
-3. What is the average amount spent per user for the control and treatment groups, including users who did not convert?
-4. Extract the user ID, user’s country, user’s gender, user’s device type, user’s test group, whether or not they converted (spent > $0), and how much they spent in total ($0+).

 ### Data Analysis & Data Visualization